 Nuwara Eliya is a small, peaceful town in the middle of Sri Lanka’s tea plantations.
 It’s a wonderful place for nature lovers to not only visit some beautiful gardens and farms but also to experience the rural lifestyle in Sri Lanka.

-Beyond the tea plantations, two of the best places to visit in Sri Lanka’s town of Nuwara Eliya are the Lovers Leap waterfall and the Galway’s Land National Park.
-At the waterfall, you’ll find some of the best views in town and at the national park, you’ll have the chance to spot some rare species of birds.
+Beyond the tea plantations, two of the best places to visit in Sri Lanka’s town of Nuwara Eliya are the Lovers Leap waterfall and Galway’s Land National Park.
+At the waterfall, you’ll find some of the best views in town, and at the national park, you’ll have the chance to spot some rare species of birds.

 Sigiriya Rock

 If you’re visiting Sigiriya, make sure to arrive at the fortress early in the morning to beat the crowds.
-The climb to the top is steep but when you make it up, you’ll be surrounded by stunning views of lush jungle in all directions.
+The climb to the top is steep, but when you make it up, you’ll be surrounded by stunning views of lush jungle in all directions.

 When you’re done visiting Sigiriya Rock itself, make sure to explore the surrounding gardens and the nearby Pidurangala Rock.